d4tagrama/k8s-tools/README.md

 - **Administration**
     - [Portainer](https://www.portainer.io/)  can be deployed on top of any K8s, Docker or Swarm environment.
 It works seamlessly in the cloud, on prem and at the edge to give you a consolidated view of all your containers.
+- **Security**
+    - [Checkov](https://www.checkov.io/)  is a static code analysis tool for scanning infrastructure as code (IaC) files for misconfigurations that may lead to security or compliance problems.